- Must be a registered, full-time student at the University of Toronto for the 2023-24 academic year in good academic standing

 Details on Available Positions

 The role of the Community Coordinator (CoCo) is comprehensive and diverse.
-CoCos are expected to engage actively informing and developing a commuter student community around the Commuter Student Centre (CSC), to help assess commuter student needs and to develop programs to meet them.
+CoCos are expected to engage students actively by informing and developing an Off-Campus student community around the Commuter Student Centre (CSC) and the Clark Reading Room and virtually.
+CoCos are expected to help assess off-campus student needs and to develop programs to meet them.
 It is expected that the conduct of the CoCo will serve as a role model for students.
-The CoCo is responsible for advising and assisting off-campus students, for maintaining reasonable levels of conduct, safety and security in the CSC, for planning and encouraging commuter student activities, events and programs, and for promoting these to the commuter student population.
-The CoCo works closely with the UC Off-Campus Commission (UCOC), Student Life Coordinator (SLC), and Assistant to the Dean, Student Life (ADSL) in program formation, with the aim of cultivating a supportive environment within the CSC.
+The CoCo is responsible for building relationships with and advising and assisting off-campus students, for maintaining reasonable levels of conduct, safety and security in the CSC, for planning and encouraging off-campus student activities, events and programs, and for promoting these to the off-campus student population.
+The CoCo works closely with the UC Off-Campus Commission (UCOC), Coordinator, Student Community Development (CSCD), and Assistant to the Dean, Student Life (ADSL) in program formation, with the aim of cultivating a supportive environment within the student life experience of off-campus students.

-The Community Coordinator is intensively involved in supporting student life for commuter students in a wide variety of ways that include:
+The Community Coordinator is intensively involved in supporting student life for off-campus students in a wide variety of ways that include:

 - Orienting new students to university life and providing social opportunities for them to meet others

-- Becoming well acquainted with commuters and establishing a relationship of mutual respect, trust and friendship
+- Becoming well acquainted with off-campus students and establishing a relationship of mutual respect, trust and friendship

 - Acting as a resource for students with personal, academic, financial, social or other concerns, whenever possible